Aliases for NCOA1 Gene

 GeneCards Summary for NCOA1 Gene

 NCOA1 (Nuclear Receptor Coactivator 1) is a Protein Coding gene.
 Diseases associated with NCOA1 include Rhabdomyosarcoma and Malignant Triton Tumor.
-Among its related pathways are Chromatin organization and Development Ligand-independent activation of ESR1 and ESR2.
+Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA2.

 UniProtKB/Swiss-Prot Summary for NCOA1 Gene